dantleech/blog/content/posts/2024-02-18-php-problems.md

     }
 ```

 Nice!
-But there's a catch, because we _instantiate_ the `PhpSampler` this code
+But there's a catch.
+The `Iterations` attribute is just a class **name**.
+We
-cannot be reflected using native Reflection.
-Why?
+can reflect the name using native reflection  because, it's **just** a

-PHPBench will spawn a new process, and reflect this class in it.
-This process
+_name_.
+The `new PhpSampler` however is a _value_ and will invoke the
-does not have the PHPBench autoloader - and that _isn't aproblem_ with
+autoloader and fail because PHPBench doesn't necessarily exist in that
-attributes, but it _is_ a if a non-existing class needs to be instantiated.
+autoloader.

-Nested attributes would look something like this:
+Nested attributes would look something like this I guess:

 ```php
 final class TimeBench